Can You Marry Research with Entrepreneurship?

 One of the popular questions asked by PhD graduates, is whether or not it is possible to marry research with entrepreneurship.
 It’s a perfectly valid question given that academics and entrepreneurs have many things in common.

 For instance, they have the freedom to plan their working day.
 They focus on innovation.
-They need to stand out from the crowd in order to develop a career.
+They need to stand out from the crowd to develop a career.
 Or even have a job in the first place and work on professional development.

 Common Business Development Strategy Issues With Juggling Research and Entrepreneurship.

 To start with, many researchers get the idea of developing a company in daily life, and doing research as a side hustle.
 It seems so easy.
-You just set a company and you do research in the evenings.
+You just set up a company and you do research in the evenings.

 This, by itself, can lead to an utter physical exhaustion.
 Having a company is like having an infant that you need to babysit, or otherwise, it will die.
-Even if you delegate a part of your work, you will need to supervise those whom you’ve delegated your work to.
+Even if you delegate a part of your work, you will need to train and supervise those whom you’ve delegated your work to.